adriendupuis/exercise-cleaner/README.md

 Usage
 -----

-The Exercise Cleaner is used to prepare exercises' worksheet (code with missing parts that trainees must fill) and their solutions.
+The Exercise Cleaner is used to prepare exercises' worksheets (code with missing parts that trainees must fill, the exercise itself) or their solutions.

-The Exercise Cleaner mainly cleans code between tags which number is equal or greater than a desired exercise step.
+The Exercise Cleaner mainly cleans code between tags of current and next steps.
+It can execute several actions on previous steps code (keep it, comment it, remove it).
+When preparing an exercise's worksheets, code can be replaced by placeholders (instruction, references, clues, etc.).

 ### Tags